mariam-taleb/Qiime2-Unite-ITSphyllosphere/README.md

 filtered, denoised and merged using DADA2.
 A classifier trained to the UNITE 8.3 dynamic threshold database was used to assign taxonomy.
-Reference sequences, a taxonomy table, an OTU/ASV table, and metadata were then exported for statistical analysis and data visualization in R. Downstream analysis will be published to GitHub
+Reference sequences, a taxonomy table, an OTU/ASV table, and metadata were then exported for statistical analysis and data visualization in R. Downstream analysis will be published to GitHub.

 Analyses were conducted on machine with AMD Ryzen 5 5600X 6 core CPU, 3.7 GHz base speed, with 16 GB RAM, 2667 MHz speed.
 Machine ran Windows 11, analyses were conducted